In this post, I’m going to show you how to easily split a long audio file into shorter separate files using Audacity.

 Here’s a short how-to video:

 That’s it for this post.
+Check out our posts on how to merge mp3 audio files using CMD, and how to extract mp3 audio from mp4 video using VLC.
 If you have any questions, comments, or suggestions, please post them in the comment section below.
 Have a great day!